event-lab/preload-images/README.md

 `<img src="some.jpg" data-preload="">` to `<img src="some-small.jpg" data-preload="some.jpg">`

-and add a script to to bottom of html body
+and add a script to the bottom of html body

 ## advanced usage